-Too often we get invested in potential projects for a variety of reasons and ignore the reality of competition.
-Take some time, ask yourself some tough questions before committing to your next pursuit.
-In fact, many firms will take these questions and create a structured “checklist” as part of a formalized Go/No Go Process – a great best practice worth implementing.
+Too often, we get invested in potential projects for various reasons and ignore the reality of competition.
+Take some time, and ask yourself some tough questions before committing to your next pursuit.
+Many firms will take these questions and create a structured “checklist” as part of a formalized Go/No Go Process – a great best practice worth implementing.

-To learn more about how we can help you win your next proposal, please visit our proposal writing services page.
+Please visit our proposal writing services page to learn more about how we can help you win your next proposal.